-There were many WPA projects in the Bay Area at the time, including both the Golden Gate and Bay Bridges, the San Francisco airport, the Caldecott Tunnel, and the development of Treasure Island.
+There were many WPA projects in the Bay Area at the time, including the Bay Bridges, the Caldecott Tunnel, and the development of Treasure Island.
 (Even more changes were planned, including a proposed subway line down Market Street.)
 The model was to be used to develop and evaluate these proposed plans.
 Each city “block” was made on the model as a literal wooden block that can be lifted out, allowing for hands-on interaction with the city, and making the model easy to update as the city changed.

 This model is one of several city scale models in the United States, the most famous of which is the Queens model of New York, which was made for the 1964 World’s Fair.
 It depicts all five boroughs and is on display at the Queens Museum.

 Where has the San Francisco model been since it was made?

 When it was still being completed, a section of the model was displayed on Treasure Island at the Golden Gate International Exposition in 1939.
 Beginning in April 1940, it was displayed at City Hall.
 In 1942, the model was packed away when the room in which it was displayed was repurposed for World War II administration.
 Over the next decades, sections were sometimes updated by city planners, including the addition of public housing in the Western Addition and Chinatown.